ContainerCraft/devcontainer/README.md

 ### Git Submodule

-The pulumi Dev Container repository can be added as a submodule to your project to provide an easy and consistent development environment.
+The Konductor Devcontainer repository can be added as a submodule to your own projects to provide an easy and consistent development environment.

 To add this repository as a submodule to your project, run the following commands: